uniVocity/univocity-api/README.md

 ## Mapping between incompatible schemas ##

 One of the most powerful features of uniVocity is probably how easy it is to map data between different schemas, consistently.
-To demonstrate how this works we are going to map data in the [FD_GROUP.csv](http://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/source_data/csv/FD_GROUP.csv) and [FOOD_DES.csv](http://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/source_data/csv/FOOD_DES.csv) files to a a peculiar database.
+To demonstrate how this works we are going to map data in the [FD_GROUP.csv](http://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/source_data/csv/FD_GROUP.csv) and [FOOD_DES.csv](http://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/source_data/csv/FOOD_DES.csv) files to a peculiar database.
 This database stores food information and their descriptions in multiple languages

 The following entity-relationship diagram shows how its tables are associated: